 Concerned about dry, flaky skin?

-Maybe you’re prone to sensitive skin, which flares up for no reason?
+Or maybe you’re prone to sensitivity, which flares up for no reason?

 Well, can we let you into a little beauty secret?
 Macadamia has an amazing affinity with your skin.